tkhduracell/garmin-grafana/README.md

 ## Install with Docker (Recommended)

-1. Create a folder named `garmin-fetch-data`, cd into the folder, create a `compose.yml` file with the content of the given [compose-example.yml](./compose-example.yml) ( Change the enviornment variables accordingly )
+1. Create a folder named `garmin-fetch-data`, cd into the folder, create a `compose.yml` file with the content of the given [compose-example.yml](./compose-example.yml) ( Change the environment variables accordingly )

 2. if you modify the docker volumes to bind mounts in the compose file for persistent storage, please check the troubleshooting section below if you get read/write permission denied or file not found errors.